 Major Types of Mutual Funds:

 Open End Funds: The majority of mutual funds in India are open-end funds.
 These funds are not listed on the stock exchanges are available for subscription through the year.
 Hence, the investors have the flexibility to buy and sell these funds at any time at the current asset value price indicated by the mutual fund.

 Closed-End Funds:- These funds are listed on the stock exchange.
 They have a fixed number of outstanding shares and operate for a fixed duration.
 The fund is open for subscription only during a specified period.
 These funds also terminate on a specified date.
 Hence, the investors can redeem their units only on a specified date.

 Benefits of Mutual funds:

 There are a couple of benefits in investing in a mutual fund.

-For example, if there is an investor who wants to invest in stocks but has no time to analyze and create portfolio.
+For example, if there is an investor who wants to invest in stocks but has no time to analyze and create a portfolio.
 Then he can be benefited from the mutual fund.
-This investor just have to buy a mutual fund and hence, in a single purchase he gets an investment similar to purchasing the entire portfolio of stocks.
+This investor just has to buy a mutual fund and hence, in a single purchase he gets an investment similar to purchasing the entire portfolio of stocks.

-A mutual fund has a number of securities like stocks, bonds, fixed etc already in it’s portfolio.
+A mutual fund has a number of securities like stocks, bonds, fixed etc already in its portfolio.
 Therefore, buying a mutual fund is a simple way to make a diversified investment.
 Further, diversification also reduces risk which is an added benefit of buying a mutual fund.

 - Managed by a financial professional.

 The Fund manager or managers actively manage a mutual fund.
 They try to give the maximum returns to the investors using their professional expertise.
-Hence, those investors who don’t have time to invest by their own, can get benefits from the expertise of these fund managers.
+Hence, those investors who don’t have time to invest by their own can get benefits from the expertise of these fund managers.